molecularmachinist/functional_sampling_tool/README.md

 These you will need to have preinstalled before installing the package.

-1. Python 3.7 or higher (3.10 recommended)
+1. Python 3.10 or higher (Tested up to 3.14)
 1. [GROMACS](https://www.gromacs.org)
 1. C++ compiler
 1. Optional: `rsync`

-GROMACS is only needed for grompping.
+Locally GROMACS is only needed for grompping.
 This means that a [quick and dirty](https://manual.gromacs.org/current/install-guide/index.html#quick-and-dirty-installation) installation is enough.
 Do make sure it is the same major version that you plan on using for the simulation runs.

 The C++ compiler is needed to compile a few of the trajectory transformation modules, which allow making broken molecules whole over the PBC.
 The package build process has been tested with the open source GCC-compiler, but in theory any compiler should work.